SamEdwardes/samedwardes.com/src/content/blog/2024-06-23-querying-kobo-with-duckdb/index.md

 ---
 title: Using DuckDB to Query Kobo Data
 author: Sam Edwardes
-date: 2024-06-21
+date: 2024-06-23
-description: hello world
+description: How to use DuckDB to query books, highlights, and annotations from a Kobo eReader.
 keywords:
-- python
 - duckdb
 - kobo
 tags:
+- duckdb
-- python
+- data
 ---

 I have a Kobo eReader that I use for most of my reading.
 After finishing a recent book, I wanted to review all the highlights and annotations I had made.
 Kobo provides a built-in way to do this, but the device is rather slow, and the screen is small.
 This made it challenging to quickly review all my notes.